MLS Cup: Format

-Over the history of the MLS Cup Playoffs, numerous formats have been used.
+Over the history of the MLS Cup playoffs, numerous formats have been used.

 From 1996 to 1999 and 2003 to 2006, the top four teams per conference qualified for the playoffs.

 In 2000 and 2001, the three division winners plus the next five teams with the next best records made the playoffs.

 In 2002, the top 8 teams qualified for the playoffs regardless of conference.

 In 2007, the top two teams per conference plus the next four teams with the next most points qualified.

-At the end of the 2008 season, the top three teams of each conference made the playoffs; in addition the clubs with the next two highest point totals, regardless of conference, were added to the playoffs.
+At the end of the 2008 season, the top three teams of each conference made the playoffs; in addition, the clubs with the next two highest point totals, regardless of conference, were added to the playoffs.
 In the first round of this knockout tournament, aggregate goals over two matches determined the winners; the Conference Championships were one match each, with the winner of each conference advancing to MLS Cup.
 In all rounds, the tie-breaking method was two 15-minute periods of overtime, followed by penalty kicks if necessary.
 The away goals rule was not used.

-At the end of 2009 and 2010 seasons, the top two teams of each conference made the playoffs; in addition the clubs with the next 4 highest point totals, regardless of conference, were added to the playoffs.
+At the end of the 2009 and 2010 seasons, the top two teams of each conference made the playoffs; in addition, the clubs with the next four highest point totals, regardless of conference, were added to the playoffs.
 In the first round of this knockout tournament, aggregate (total) goals over two matches determined the winners; the Conference Championships were one match each, with the winner of each conference advancing to MLS Cup.
 In all rounds, the tie-breaking method was two 15-minute periods of extra time, followed by penalty kicks if necessary.
 The away goals rule was not used.

-At 2011 season's end, the top three clubs in each of the league's two conferences earned the six automatic spots in the Conference Semifinals.
+At the 2011 season's end, the top three clubs in each of the league's two conferences earned the six automatic spots in the Conference Semifinals.
 The wild card entrants, seeded seventh through tenth, entered based upon their overall position in the overall league standings.
 The new format was assembled so that the lowest seed to qualify out of the wild card rounds will play against the Supporters' Shield winner.
-The highest wild-card seed remaining will played the conference champion that did not win the Shield.
-The play-in games and Conference Finals were single matches, with the higher seeded club hosting.
-The conference semi-finals were two-leg aggregate series.
-The MLS Cup was held at a predetermined venue.
+The highest wild-card seed remaining will play the conference champion that did not win the Shield.
+The play-in games and Conference Finals were single matches, with the higher-seeded club hosting.
+The conference semi-finals were a two-leg aggregate series.
+MLS Cup was held at a predetermined venue.